Learn the Lingo

 Leave of Absence

-Granted to students who request a temporary break from studies.
+This is granted to students who request a temporary break from their studies.
 These students maintain their admitted status but not the privileges of registered students.

 The Memorial Belltower at Henry Square